apisearch-io/docs/ui/reference.md

 * withContainer: to wrap the search input with a div container.
 This is mandatory if you want a “clearSearch” button.
 By default `true`
 * classNames:
-    * container: refers to the parent div that contains the widget.
+    * container: refers to the parent div containing the widget.
     * input: refers to the html input. clearSearch_
 * template: